olearykieran/x-chat/docs/INSTALL.md

 4. Click "Load unpacked" and select the folder containing the extension files

-5. The extension should now appear in your extensions list with the X-Chat icon
+5. The extension should now appear in your extensions list with the X-Polish icon

 ### Method 2: Installing from Chrome Web Store (coming soon)